ablax/teslaview/README.md

 - Close other browser tabs/applications
 - Reduce the number of simultaneous video files
 - Use lower playback speeds
+- Check if WebCodecs is available in your browser

 ### Camera detection issues
 - Ensure video files follow TeslaCam naming conventions